Reflections on Slavery, Culture, and American Exceptionalism

 These men and women think of themselves as upright.
 They return to their homes with photographs of quaint sites and ancient ruins, to show to their children.
 They attend seminars where they pat each other on the back and exchange tidbits of advice about dealing with the eccentricites of customs in far-off lands.
 Their bosses hire lawyers who assure them that what they are doing is perfectly legal.
 They have a cadre of psychotherapists and other human resource experts at their disposal to convince them that they are helping those desperate people.

-I recommend this book to those interested in seeing the trajectory this American man took, from privileged upbringing to seeing the corrupt system that made his life possible.
-However, I think there are some points worth critiquing.
-There is an irony behind the book.
-The more you pay attention to status quo critiques in contemporary media (film, TV, news), the more you'll see that it's nothing new (it's literally been around since the 1800s at least and you could argue most of the Abrahamic religions also had something to say about this).
-Is status quo critique more "profitable" because it's relevant to today's consumers, or is it relevant because it's profitable?
+More so than ever before, critiques of the status quo appear in popular media.
+Is status quo critique more "profitable" because it's relevant (to consumers), or is it relevant because it's profitable (to investors and media figures creating the content)?
 Perhaps both, but we should know better than to think that any business has goals beyond profit.
-Once every source of revenue has been sucked dry, the beast has nothing left to consume but itself.
-The moment an anti-capitalist slogan goes on a t-shirt is the moment when counter-culture becomes culture, much like what happened to rock and hip-hop in music, or maybe even the more banal "Tax the Rich" dress a certain American politician wore to a gathering of wealthy people.
-Is our system cyclical?
-An ouroboros?
+Once every source of revenue has been sucked dry, the beast has nothing left to consume but itself, like an ouroboros.
+The moment an anti-capitalist slogan goes on a T-shirt is the moment when counter-culture becomes culture, much like what happened to rock and hip-hop in music, or maybe even the more banal "Tax the Rich" dress a certain American politician wore to one infamous annual gathering of wealthy people.

-In Perkins' defence, he somewhat humbles himself in the epilogue by reminding the reader that the point of the book was not a prescription.
-Perkins also deserves plenty of credit for exposing the cracks in modern American imperialism and the lengths the nation-state goes to achieve its goals (especially the attack on Panama, numerous CIA assassinations, and US complicity in many "free" regimes around the world).
-But this does not excuse the American exceptionalism, and worse, individualistic bootstrapping, in which individual consumer choices and evangelizing international affairs will somehow make a significant difference.
+In Perkins' defence, he somewhat humbles himself in the epilogue by reminding the reader that the point of the book was not a prescription, and I think the book is not simply platitudes.
+Perkins deserves plenty of credit for exposing the cracks in modern American imperialism and the lengths the nation-state goes to achieve its goals (especially the attack on Panama, numerous CIA assassinations, and US complicity in many "free" regimes around the world).
+But this does not excuse the American exceptionalism, and worse, individualistic bootstrapping, in which individual consumer choices and evangelizing international affairs will somehow bring down economies of a much larger scale than wherever "boycott [product]" is happening or some trending hashtag is trending.

 Lastly, my critique of individualistic solutions and their impact could be construed as a form of reverse virtual signalling.
 I concede that I don't have a large enough following, let alone readership, to really justify the content or length of this text.
-Knowing that these words will have limited reach and therefore impact, this piece is fated to be the effectual equivalent of adding the country-flag-de-jour or slacktivist hashtag to one's Twitter profile - performative and vain.
-I should probably also admit that my form of critique is not new.
-While the applications and examples I described are unique to modern times, this was also ultimately the basis of Critical Theory, a la Theodor Adorno and Max Horkheimer.
-This has its own weaknesses, namely the ronseal, "wysiwyg" (does exactly what it says on the label) notion that it sometimes amounts to critique for critique's sake.
+Knowing that these words will have limited reach and therefore impact, this piece is akin to adding the country-flag-de-jour or slacktivist hashtag to one's X/Twitter profile.
+My point was to make a genuine critique of the book and its implications, not simply critique for criticism's sake, though I will leave it to the reader to decide which one it ended up being.

 Addendum

-I didn't really know where to put this in my original writing, but here we go anyway.
+I didn't really know where to put this in the previous text, but here goes.
 I'm a pretty slow reader and I often abandon books because I forgot I started reading them (please laugh).
-I don't think I ever enjoyed reading to call it a hobby, but I do a lot of it nowadays, even if I'm slow at it.
+I don't think I ever enjoyed reading to call it a hobby, but I do a lot of it nowadays, even if I'm still slow at it.
 Of the few books I've gone through in recent years, Catherine Liu, Barbara Ehrenreich, and David Graeber rank among my favourite contemporary writers.
 (Unfortunately the latter two died within the past decade.)
-I also have to admit that the only reason I had Confessions in the first place was because it was a required textbook for a sociology course during my undergrad studies.
-It might surprise you, but I dropped out of this course and eventually the sociology program entirely.
-(And yes, I do regret it.
-Sociology was my first love.)
-Being a young 20-something at the time, I didn't understand enough about the world to appreciate the nuances, let alone the point of the book, nor did I have the patience to understand it.
-Now that I've actually read the damn thing, I can't help but recommend it because of how approachable and practical it is (even if the author's former proto-Influencer jetsetting can seem a bit gaudy).
-If you're interested in this book and live in my city, send me a message (Bandcamp or email) and I'll lend you my copy!
+I also have to admit that the only reason I had Confessions in the first place was because it was a required textbook for a sociology course during my undergrad.
+It might surprise you, but I dropped out of this course and eventually changed majors.
+(And I regret it, even though it was the better choice career-wise.
+Sociology will always be my first love.)
+Being a young 20-something at the time, I didn't understand enough about the world to understand broad critiques of it, nor did I have the patience to understand it.
+Now that I've actually read the damn thing, I can't help but recommend it because of how approachable and practical it is, even if the author's former proto-Influencer jetsetting is undoubtedly gaudy.
+If you're interested in this book, check your local library first.
+I was surprised to find it in the catalog there.
+If you're elsewhere, send me a message (Bandcamp or email) and I'll see how I can send you my copy!